Elliot-Chan-120/NanoMaker/README.md

 |:----------------------------------------------------:|:------------------------------------------------------:|
 | ![skeleton_product.png](images/skeleton_product.png) | ![NanoMaker_product.png](images/NanoMaker_product.png) |

-On the left we see a system of linked empty nodes representing amino acid slots forming a cage around the ligand centroid.
+On the left we see a system of linked empty nodes representing amino acid slots forming a cage around the ligand centroid (geometric center).
 In the drawing on the right I've filled in those nodes with amino acid identities, completing the protein binding pocket.

 Note: "Ligand" and "drug" will be used interchangeably.
 A ligand is just something that binds.
 In this case it's a chemical structure.